Ephraim in the Bible

 Now there was a certain man of Ramathaimzophim, of mount Ephraim, and his name was Elkanah, the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephrathite:

-Likewise all the men of Israel which had hid themselves in mount Ephraim, when they heard that the Philistines fled, even they also followed hard after them in the battle.
+Likewise all the men of Israel who had hid themselves in mount Ephraim, when they heard that the Philistines fled, even they also followed hard after them in the battle.

 So the LORD saved Israel that day, and the battle passed over by Beth Aven.
 And all the people with Saul were about ten thousand men.
 And the battle extended itself to every city on mount Ephraim.